lucianosrp/talks/polars-demo/presentation.md

 Some exciting features about Polars
 ---
-Polars is one of the fastest data science tools that is built on top of Apache Arrow and written in Rust.
-It more memory efficient than Pandas.
+Polars is one of the fastest data science tools that is written in Rust with its own compute and buffer implementations, while maintaining compatibility with Apache Arrow.
+It is more memory efficient than Pandas.
 <!-- incremental_lists: true -->
 * Native columnar data storage
 * Lazy API